Immortality-IMT/Make-A.I.-Do-Science/README.md

 # Make A.I. do science.
 CAS Journal

+Can artificial intelligence do science?

-The goal of this project is to make A.I. to perform the scientific method without any human intervention.
-Switch on the A.I. and on it goes doing science, come back in a year, get a report.
+Science is still largely performed by humans and has avoided computerisation.
+We need to get science moving at computer speed with A.I. and lab automation to speed up discovery, cures, and inventions.
+We still must submit a peer reviewed paper and so the A.I. should perform the scientific method but without any human intervention.
+For example, switch on the A.I. and on it goes doing science, come back later and get a half acceptable scientific paper fit for any journal.

-Scientific Method Learning utilizes the scientific method to learn.
+**Systemic problem-solving** identifies steps that are followed to arrive at a conclusion and result.
+One of the major ones is the scientific method.

 The scientific method involves 5 steps and 5 competencies which the A.I. must perform.
 The 6 models must...